caizikun/PICA-Python-Instrument-Control-and-Automation/README.md

 ## Instrument Specifications

 Here is a meticulously verified summary of the key measurement specifications for the instruments used in the PICA project.
 All values have been cross-referenced with the provided instrument manuals to ensure accuracy.
+PICA supports a range of common laboratory instruments.
+For a detailed summary of their measurement specifications, please see the Instrument Specifications Guide.

 #### Keithley 6221 Current Source + 2182A Nanovoltmeter System (Low Resistance)
 **Primary Use:** High-precision, low-resistance I-V and R-T measurements via **Delta Mode**.
+- **Source-Measure Units:** Keithley 2400, Keithley 6221, Keithley 6517B
+- **Nanovoltmeters:** Keithley 2182A
+- **LCR Meters:** Keysight E4980A
+- **Temperature Controllers:** Lakeshore 340, Lakeshore 350

 | Parameter                 | Lower Limit                                       | Higher Limit    | Best Resolution                             |
 | :------------------------ | :------------------------------------------------ | :-------------- | :------------------------------------------ |